marxin/texi2rst-generated/sphinx/share/md.rst

   Note that the letter used for the general memory constraint can be re-defined by a back end using the ``TARGET_MEM_CONSTRAINT`` macro.

-  .. index:: offsettable address

-  .. index:: o in constraint
+  .. index:: offsettable address, o in constraint

 o
   A memory operand is allowed, but only if the address is